CSE237SP2021/project-manyrubrics/README.md

 - simply run ./run.sh
 - Running this will run the program, you can use -f testfile.txt scoreTestfile.txt to see an example output
 - you can also create your own rubric files and student files.
 A rubric file will have a list of whitespace separated assignment names as the first line, followed by a list of integer weights for those assignments on each line, one line per rubric, summing to 100.
 A student file will have each line as a (1 word) student name, followed  by their grade on each assignment in the same order as the rubric file.
+- To run Issue #4: once you run the script, first add an assignment by typing '1' (we suggest adding at least 2), then add it to a rubric choice '3', finally, type '11' which is predict grade.
+The predicted grade of the student will appear.